 Do you know there was a time the US was about to nuke China?
-And do you know even today there are US politicians and military personals talking about nuke Shanghai and other coastal cities?
+And do you know even today there are US politicians and military personnel talking about nuking Shanghai and other coastal cities?
 Had China not quickly developed nuclear arsenals, Shanghai might already become the second Hiroshima.

-When a mafia gang is at your doorsteps and threatens to bomb your house unless you agree to be their slaves, what you might say to them?
+When a mafia gang is at your doorstep and threatens to bomb your house unless you agree to be their slave, what you might say to them?

 Are you indeed a person who is unable to read behind the lines?
 Come on, be an adult and try to understand the human language properly.

 I wonder have you really “read some from Chinese sources”, or what those Chinese sources are?
-I would like to urge you to read chronicles, the ORIGINAL documents, not the simple introductions or interpretations by some modern authors, such as Manchu descendent Yuan so and so.
+I would like to urge you to read the chronicles, the ORIGINAL documents, not the simple introductions or interpretations by some modern authors, such as Manchu descendant Yuan so and so.

-China traditionally had a group of court officials their duties were nothing else but to give criticism.
+China traditionally had a group of court officials whose duties were nothing else but to give criticism.
 Do you know that?

 Gave you one example.
 One day the second Ming Emperor Jianwen was quite sick so he was later to attend the daily morning cabinet meeting.
 Guess what happened?
 He received criticism from one such official and consequently, he openly apologized to the public.

 Do you know what “骗庭杖” means?
-That means Ming high officials were so proud of being punished by the emperor for insisting their opinions differ from the monarch.
+That means Ming high officials were so proud of being punished by the emperor for insisting their opinions differ from the monarch’s.

 Such a phenomenon was not an isolated incident but throughout Chinese history, especially after Confucianism became the state-sponsored ideology.
-One of the Confucius’ most important statements is“民为贵 社稷次之 君为轻” — since you can read Chinese, please tell me what that means.
+One of Confucius’ most important statements is “民为贵 社稷次之 君为轻” — since you can read Chinese, please tell me what that means.

 As for today, although the CCP government is plagued with corruption lately, its support among its people is still the highest in the world.
 Have you followed the link in my comment and viewed the research figures?
 If you haven’t yet, do so, please.

 Talking about corruption.
-In fact, all politicians who receive political donations can be considered corrupt in Chinese standards.
-When somebody is elected with the help of political donation, he or she is expected to return the favour.
+In fact, all politicians who receive political donations can be considered corrupt by Chinese standards.
+When somebody is elected with the help of political donations, he or she is expected to return the favour.
 Dare you say this is not corruption?

 I’ve noticed you like to jump from one extreme to another.
-If a country is not “democracy” it must be “dictatorship”.
+If a country is not a “democracy” it must be a “dictatorship”.